OA and Environmental Impact Assessment

 During impact prediction, ecosystem service flow accounts enable practitioners to quantify which services may be affected and estimate the magnitude of change.
 The linkages between condition variables and service flows documented in TG-3.4 Ecosystem Services Accounts provide the basis for translating predicted condition changes into expected service flow impacts.

-During mitigation design, monetary asset values from the accounts support cost-benefit comparison of alternative mitigation measures, helping to identify the most efficient approaches.
+During mitigation design, monetary asset values from the accounts support cost-benefit comparison of alternative mitigation measures.
 For example, if protecting 10 hectares of reef costs USD 500,000 but provides USD 3,000,000 in avoided degradation (using asset valuation methods), this demonstrates that protection is economically justified.
+During monitoring, condition indicators drawn from the accounting framework provide standardized metrics for tracking post-project changes against the same baselines used in the original assessment, supporting adaptive management.

 3.7 Linking Accounts to Approval Processes